 Please notify the Houston Recruitment Board Chair at email@example.com of any legacies considering participation in recruitment.

 Kappa Alpha Theta appreciates the efforts of its members who recommend outstanding young women for membership.
 The process of identifying qualified potential new members (PNMs) is a responsibility and a privilege that is shared by collegians and alumnae.
-Therefore, both are welcome and encouraged to write a letter of reference (also known as a recommendation letter) for qualified PNMs.
+Therefore, both are welcomed and encouraged to write a recruitment information letter (also known as a RIF) for qualified PNMs.

-If a PNM resides in an area that does not have an RRB but she has a letter of reference written by a member in good standing, then the letter shall be sent directly to the college chapter where the membership advisor will certify that the information provided on the letter of reference is sufficient.
+If a PNM resides in an area that does not have a local RRB, she may still secure a letter of reference written by a Theta in good standing.
+The reference writer may then send the reference and all other required information directly to the membership advisor at the college chapter.
+This process can also be completed online at kappaalphatheta.org.